When you learn how to memorize the notes on the fretboard, you take your playing to a new level.

 The guitar is a very visual instrument.
 Fortunately, getting a good look at someone’s hands while they’re playing might be enough to let us know what they’re playing.
-The same cannot be said for many other instruments as easily.
+The same cannot be said for many other instruments.

 There’s also tablature, which is a great system that uses numbers to point out which frets we should play, without having to learn how to read standard notation.